InternLM/lmdeploy/docs/en/quantization/kv_quant.md

-# KV Cache Quantization
+# kv Cache Quantization

-The latest main branch of LMDeploy supports online key-value (KV) cache quantization with 4-bit and 8-bit precision, utilizing an asymmetric quantization method that is applied on a per-head, per-token basis.
-The original KV offline quantization method has been removed.
+The latest main branch of LMDeploy supports online key-value (kv) cache quantization with 4-bit and 8-bit precision, utilizing an asymmetric quantization method that is applied on a per-head, per-token basis.
+The original kv offline quantization method has been removed.

-Intuitively, quantizing the KV cache is beneficial for reducing memory usage.
-Compared to FP16, the memory for 4-bit/8-bit KV can be reduced to 1/4 and 1/2, respectively.
-This means that under the same memory conditions, the system can support a significantly increased number of concurrent operations after KV quantization, thereby ultimately enhancing throughput.
+Intuitively, quantizing the kv cache is beneficial for reducing memory usage.
+Compared to FP16, the memory for 4-bit/8-bit kv can be reduced to 1/4 and 1/2, respectively.
+This means that under the same memory conditions, the system can support a significantly increased number of concurrent operations after kv quantization, thereby ultimately enhancing throughput.

 However, quantization typically brings in some loss of model accuracy.
-We have used OpenCompass to evaluate the accuracy of several models after applying 8/4-bit KV quantization, and the results are presented in the [Evaluation](#Evaluation) section.
+We have used OpenCompass to evaluate the accuracy of several models after applying 8/4-bit kv quantization, and the results are presented in the [Evaluation](#Evaluation) section.
 You can refer to the information and choose wisely based on your requirements.

-LMDeploy inference with quantized KV supports the following NVIDIA GPU models:
+LMDeploy inference with quantized kv supports the following NVIDIA GPU models:

 - Volta architecture (sm70): V100
 - Turing architecture (sm75): 20 series, T4
 - Ampere architecture (sm80, sm86): 30 series, A10, A16, A30, A100
 - Ada Lovelace architecture (sm89): 40 series
+- Hopper architecture (sm90): H100, H200

 In the next section, we will take `internlm2-chat-7b` model as an example, introducing the usage of kv quantization and inference of lmdeploy.
 But before that, please install lmdeploy from source according to the [build](../build.md) guide, because lmdeploy hasn't released this feature yet.

 ## Usage

-Applying KV quantization and inference via LMDeploy is quit straightforward; simply set the `quant_policy` parameter.
+Applying kv quantization and inference via LMDeploy is quit straightforward; simply set the `quant_policy` parameter.

-**LMDeploy specifies that `quant_policy=4` stands for 4-bit KV, whereas `quant_policy=8` indicates 8-bit KV.**
+**LMDeploy specifies that `quant_policy=4` stands for 4-bit kv, whereas `quant_policy=8` indicates 8-bit kv.**

 ### Offline inference